sburns/recon-stats/README.md

 recon-all_stats
 ===============

-a toy repo to parse recon-all run stats
+Python package to parse stats from recon-all